 COURAGE to act.
 Holmen’s employees are action oriented and make decisions that lead to tangible results.
 The company rewards innovative thinking that leads to improvements and solves challenges.
 The Group believes in transparency internally within the company and with the surrounding community.

 COMMITMENT that is long term and sustainable.
 Holmen’s employees work across boundaries and exploit skills, ideas and synergies.
 Holmen acts with clarity so that each employee understands what is required and expected of them.
 Everyone in the Group shows respect for each other and the world around us, and gives each other feedback in an approachable and constructive way.

 RESPONSIBILITY based on sensitivity and skills.
 Holmen’s employees create participation by involving each other, sharing ideas and providing opportunities to exercise influence.
 Holmen takes action at an early stage and demonstrates drive when tackling challenges from the environment in which we operate and is proactive about improvement.
 Holmen’s employees are professional in the way in which we run and develop our operations and we foster sustainable relationships with customers, stakeholders, colleagues and the surrounding community.

-In addition, an extensive risk analysis was carried out in 2014, and this forms the basis for Holmen’s development and updating of Group-wide policies in areas such as business ethics, purchasing, HR, human rights, the environment, energy, etc.
+In addition, an extensive risk analysis was carried out a few years ago, and this forms the basis for Holmen’s development and updating of Group-wide policies in areas such as business ethics, purchasing, HR, human rights, the environment, energy, etc.